avannaa/pangya-guides/casual-mechanics/casual-mechanics.md

 however, it'll always be simple, effective and low-risk, and should be the bread and butter of a good casual player.

 first things first: just how does power work?
-it turns out that max power goes a little bit beyond what's stated, and things just behave pretty weirdly in general.
+it turns out that max power (up to something over 330y) goes a little bit beyond what's stated, and things just behave pretty weirdly in general.
 a pretty decent estimate is that, disregarding elevation and wind, 7 spin tomahawk max power is going to go about 4.5y beyond stated. so, say, 260y 100% tomahawk -> actually 264.5y.

 so, what about lower %s? well, it only gets weirder from there.